shaftoe/curriculum-vitae/README.md

 I'm using [Netlify][netlify] to automate deployment at each new commit pushed to `origin/master`, see the [official documentation][netlify-docs] if you want to know more about their CI/CD features.

-PS Netlify supports latest Hugo (stable) version.
+PS Netlify promptly adds support for latest Hugo (stable) version as soon as it is released.

 ## Credits